Internal Communications Metrics: The Four Steps You Need to Follow

-A Gatehouse survey of internal communications professionals revealed a worrying statistic; two-thirds don’t check reports or dashboards to track the impact of their messaging on a regular basis.
+Gatehouse survey of internal communications professionals revealed a worrying statistic: two-thirds don’t check reports or dashboards to track the impact of their messaging regularly.
 And, to top it off, the majority of leaders fail to ask for internal communications metrics at all.

-Understanding which internal communication channels are most effective is a crucial element of any IC professional’s role.
+Understanding which internal communication channels are most effective is a crucial element of any internal communication professional’s role.
 You need to make sure that your messages have the right vehicle to meet your needs.

 If you want to deliver lasting positive change to your organisation, you need to know that your channels can create environments that encourage engagement, communication, and innovation across your entire workforce.